ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/Apptainer.rst

     - install Python v3.10, ``bilby``, and a few other python packages in to the base conda/mamba environment within the image
     - save the image to ``bilby.sif``

 Now you can execute commands within your containerised conda environment.
-For example, if you have a python script:
+For example, to run a python script:

 ::